 The Donald G. Ivey Library contains over 25,000 volumes in circulating and reference collections in the social sciences and other fields.
-Special collections focus on New College programs in African Studies, Caribbean Studies, Disability Studies, Equity Studies, South Asian Studies and Women’s Studies.
-Women’s Studies is also supported by an important collection of journals and the Gender Studies Database, available campuswide and internationally.
+Special collections focus on New College programs in African Studies, Caribbean Studies, Disability Studies, Equity Studies, and Women and Gender Studies.
+Women and Gender Studies is also supported by an important inter-disciplinary collection of women and gender studies journals.

 The College Library in Wilson Hall has full wireless access for student laptops and houses twenty workstations providing access to the Internet, e-mail and electronic library catalogues.
 Also available are two of the College’s Student Computer Facilities (NCSCF).

 New College students have access to all the materials in the University Library System including departmental and other branch libraries across the campus.
 The University of Toronto Library system is rated among the top 4 academic library systems in North America, containing over 15 million items.

 20 Willcocks Street, Wilson Hall